Day 1: Arrival in Xining, China (Alt.: ~2,300m).

 After arriving in Xining, the capital of Qinghai Province and the largest city on the Tibetan Plateau, you will be met by your AlpineBirding bird guide or driver, then get transferred to the hotel in the city.
 Depending on your time of arrival, you can join an easy birding exploration on a nearby mountain this afternoon.
 We will focus on some forest birds like Eurasian Sparrowhawk, Grey-headed Woodpecker, Plain Laughingthrush, Oriental Turtle Dove, Hill Pigeon, Chestnut Thrush, Godlewski's Bunting, Meadow Bunting, Red-billed Chough, Black Redstart, and Daurian Redstart.
 Additionally, we will also try to spot the Pale Rosefinch, we may encounter Chinese Red Pika as well.

-After the exploration, we will have dinner at a local restaurant that gives us opportunities to get to know each other and discuss our adventure.
+After the exploration, we will have dinner at a local restaurant that gives us opportunities to get to know each other and discuss our adventures.

 Day 2: Visit of Dongxia Forest Park (Alt.: ~2,300m).